miguelSablan/LetsJam/README.md

 **Required Must-have Stories**

 - [X] Users will be able to login/register.
-- [ ] Users will be able to create a room that will allow others to join.
+- [X] Users will be able to create a room that will allow others to join.
-- [ ] Users will be able to connect to their spotify.
+- [X] Users will be able to watch YouTube Videos in room.
 - [ ] A user will be able to control the room.
-- [ ] Users will be able to add to playlist queue.
+- [X] Users will be able to add to playlist queue.

 **Optional Nice-to-have Stories**

 - [ ] Users will be able to chat with each other in a room.
-- [ ] Users can also play Youtube videos in a room.
-- [ ] Users can like or dislike a song.
+- [ ] Users can like or dislike a video.

 ### 2. Screen Archetypes